 We do not take a "one size fits all" approach.
 As such, there is no set fee for a given evaluation (except for Admissions testing) because each assessment is unique.
 Please visit the admissions testing page for a full list of associated fees.
 You are invited to contact us for a free consultation for all other types of assessment and consultation.
 After having the opportunity to gather relevant information, the clinician will provide you with a testing plan as well as a carefully articulated (and formally presented) estimate of cost.

-Our clinicians typically bill at a rate of $200 per hour.
+Our clinicians typically bill at a rate of $210 per hour, which was just increased for 2020 after many years.
 However, they reserve the right to bill at a different rate for consultation services depending on the nature of the engagement.
-With regard to most fees associated with assessment, cost includes time for preparation, clinical decision making/planning, face-to-face testing and consultation, collateral contacts (i.e. talking with parents, teachers, significant others, doctors), scoring and analysis, report writing, etc. This rate has been steady for the past few years and is set to increase in 2020.
+For most testing processes, cost includes time for preparation, clinical decision making/planning, face-to-face testing and consultation, collateral contacts (i.e. talking with parents, teachers, significant others, doctors), scoring and analysis, report writing, etc. Feedback with the client and/or parents is included.
+Additional post-report meeting attendance and consultation is billed separately.

 Full payment in advance is only required for Saturday and holiday admissions testing appointments.